For optimum Voice quality, we recommend that you use Google Chrome as your browser on a high-speed, low latency Ethernet or Wireless connection.

 The browser cannot establish a call

 - Check that your browser is not restricting access to your microphone or headset.
-If using Chrome, you can check this from this page.
-Scroll to Media Settings and click Manage Exceptions. "app.futuresimple.com:443" should be listed as Allow.
-If this option is listed as Deny, click the X to delete it from the list.
+If using Chrome, you can check this from the Settings section under Settings > Advanced > Content Settings > Microphone.
+Make sure "app.futuresimple.com:443" is in the "Allow" list.
+If this option is listed as "Block", click the X to delete it from the list.
 Removing this entry will allow you to grant Base a new connection the next time you go to place a call

 - Check that the ports in your router and firewall allow for Voice traffic.
 For more information on this, view the chart at the bottom of this page